Building an accessible website: Auditing your website for accessibility

 Forms: Each form input must have a clearly defined label.
 Required inputs must use the “required” directive and not rely solely on the asterisk that is often used to denote mandatory fields.
 We have a detailed guide to help make your forms accessible.

 Contrast: The Wave tool is a good introduction to where there may be some contrast issues, however it does not measure contrast against images and so may have some false positives or miss some issues.
-Use the Colour Contrast Analyzer to assess the contrast between the text and the background, the text against the links, and any text over any image.
+Use the Colour Contrast Analyser to assess the contrast between the text and the background, the text against the links, and any text over any image.
 Addressing contrast requires a nuanced approach.

 Images of text: Identify any text that is displayed using an image but is missed by the screen reader such as in a background.